 The Spirit World

 The spirit world is where there the majority of the spirits live.
-Exceptions being La and Tui, the water and moon spirits.
+Exceptions are La and Tui, the water and moon spirits.
 The spirit world is another realm of existence.
 Sure, humans can travel there, Iroh is the only non-Avatar known to have done so, but it’s possible!

 - Earth Chakra